dishather/richprint/README.md

 a Rich header.

-The official name for this section is not known for sure, most likely it is something "build prodid block".
+The official name for this section is not known for sure, most likely it is something similar to "build prodid block".

 The unofficial names for this section are "Rich Header" or "Rich Section", for obvious reasons.